Bedford RL: Singapore

 The Singapore Armed Forces operated the vehicle from mid-1960s to late-1970s.
 Primarily used to transport troops, and logistics such as food.
 One circa 1970s infantry platoon including the platoon 60mm mortar team could fit into one lorry.
 There are two rows of wooden bench seating along the entire length of the bed, lining along the right and left bed edge.
 Seat faces inside and each other.
 Seating compartment provided with rain/sun cover supported by steel-tube frame.
 Drivers' cab could seat two (including the driver).
 These lorries were likely handed-down from the British military that were still present in Singapore after Singapore gained independence in 1965; withdrawing completely by 1971.
 These lorries were slowly phased out by a slightly larger Mercedes lorry during the 1970s.
 The handed-down Bedford and the replacement Mercedes were referred to as the "3-tonner" by Singapore Armed Forces personnel.

 New Zealand

 The Bedford RL was the New Zealand military's main medium truck from 1958 to 1989.
 Built under licence in New Zealand, the RL served the New Zealand Military in New Zealand and South East Asia.
-The RL was replaced by the Mercedes Benz UNIMOG family of vehicles.
+The RL was replaced by the Unimog family of vehicles.
 The New Zealand Army used the RL GS, Tipper, Recovery and Mobile workshops versions.